lczm/NTU-SC1015/README.md

 ## Problem Definition

 Given this ["Key Indicators of Heart Disease" dataset](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease), which has many various indicators, we want to build a model that can use these indicators, that any regular adult can obtain through a health screening, to evaluate the risk that any given individual has for heart disease.

-## Problem Statement

 With the alarming number of people suffering from heart attacks annually.
 There is a need for predictive risk assessment as it would benefit the individuals

 ## Data clean & EDA